2015 6 Hours of Silverstone: Race

 Fässler kept the lead after his race engineer Leena Gade encouraged him to push hard.
-In the meantime Jani lowered the gap to 12 seconds, and steadily reduced it over the next 14 minutes by pushing hard with his lap times in the 1 minute, 42 second range.
+In the meantime Jani lowered the gap to 12 seconds, and steadily reduced it over the next 14 minutes by pushing hard with his lap times in the 1:42 range.
 However, Fässler maintained the overall lead and crossed the start/finish line in a new race distance record of 201 laps to win by 4.610 seconds for his, Lotterer and Tréluyer's ninth outright career victory.
 Buemi got the No. 1 Toyota onto the final step of the overall podium in third.
-Bird maintained No. 26 G-Drive Oreca's lead to win in LMP2 by one lap over the sister No. 28 car.
+Bird maintained No. 26 G-Drive Oreca's lead to win in LMP2 by one lap over the sister No. 28 car, which had a handling problem traced to the steering.
 The third-placed No. 30 ESM car failed its post-race technical inspection.
 Its front and rear underfloor skid planks were deemed to be under the minimum thickness of 20 mm, and the No. 42 Strakka Racing entry was given third in LMP2.
 The No. 51 AF Corse Ferrari of Rigon and Vilander was unchallenged in the final hour of the race and won in LMGTE Pro.
-The No. 91 Porsche of Christensen and Lietz took second; Bruni and Calado's No. 71 AF Corse car took third.
+The No. 91 Porsche of Christensen and Lietz took second; Bruni and Calado's No. 71 AF Corse car took third on a six-stop strategy in which the team decided to switch only the left-hand tyres for the final stop.
 In LMGTE Am, Dalla Lana, Mathias Lauda and Lamy took their third successive win at Silverstone in the No. 98 Aston Martin and were 13.712 seconds ahead of Rui Águas, Emmanuel Collard and François Perrodo's No. 83 AF Corse Ferrari.